How ACH Payment Processing Works and Its Better Alternative

 Banks gather ACH transactions into “batches” and process them two to three times each day.
 Batching transactions lets banks reduce operational costs and pass the savings to your business as lower transaction fees.

 The trade-off?
-It can take up to five business days to receive your funds with this stop-and-go process—a deal-breaker for businesses with tight cash flow or thin margins.
+It can take two to three business days to receive your funds with this stop-and-go process—a deal-breaker for businesses with tight cash flow or thin margins.
 There are now same-day ACH options, which we’ll cover later.